EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 >
 > *Expression* ::= `proc (`{*Identifier*}<sup>∗(,)</sup>`) `*Expression* \\
 > *Expression* ::= `(`*Expression*` `{*Expression*}<sup>∗</sup>`)`

 *Solution is too long, see the code repository.*

+> Exercise 3.22 [★★★] The concrete syntax of this section uses different syntax for a built-in operation, such as
+> difference, from a procedure call.
+Modify the concrete syntax so that the user of this language need not know which
+> operations are built-in and which are defined procedures.
+This exercise may range from very easy to hard, depending on
+> the parsing technology being used.

+*Solution is too long, see the code repository.*